kamanashisroy/ngincc/README.md

-NginZ
+NginCC
 ==========

-NginZ is a scalable application server.
+NginCC is a scalable application server written in modern `C++`.
 It is useful for instant messaging and audio/video communication.

+(There is NginZ written in `C` which is yet another application server.)

 Note
 ====

-Please update the port in `inc/nginz_config.h` to the appropriate value.
+Please update the port in `base/inc/ngincc_config.h` to the appropriate value.

 Requirements
 ============